xtbtds/Python-Data-Structures-And-Algorithms/README.md

-# Algorithms and Data structures with Python
+# Algorithms and Data structures on Python
 This repository was created to help me see my progress in learning.
 As soon as I learn an algorithm, I try to code it by myself and add here.
 :white_circle: - planned
 :yellow_square: - started, not tested